ryan1431/RedditMini/README.md

 <div id="top"></div>

-# "Reddit Mini" - A Minified Reddit Client
+# RedditMini

 ## About the Project
-Reddit Mini is a minified Reddit client which provides read access to all of Reddit.
+RedditMini is a minified Reddit client which provides read access to all of Reddit.
 This is optimal for people who want quick, easy and customized access to Reddit without having to sign in.

 ### Built With
 * [Typescript](https://www.typescriptlang.org/)